 European directives drive markets and securities regulation.
-In Ireland, the ISE sets listing requirements for issuers.
-The ISE is also authorised by the Central Bank of Ireland to operate its four securities markets – the Main Securities Market (MSM), the Enterprise Securities Market (ESM), the Global Exchange Market (GEM) and the Atlantic Securities Market (ASM).
+In Ireland, The Irish Stock Exchange plc, trading as Euronext Dublin, sets listing requirements for issuers.
+The Irish Stock Exchange plc, trading as Euronext Dublin, is also authorised by the Central Bank of Ireland to operate its four securities markets – the Main Securities Market (MSM), the Enterprise Securities Market (ESM), the Global Exchange Market (GEM) and the Atlantic Securities Market (ASM).

 What are we responsible for?